Chamberlain0921/hello-world/README.md

 Just another repository
 hahahahahahahahaha.
 This is the first file I created in GitHub.
-So I am very briliant.
+So I am very brilliant.